-If you ever need to extract data from Google search results, Google offers a free tool that might just do the job.
-It’s called Google Docs and since it will be fetching Google search pages within Google’s own network, the scraping requests are less likely to get blocked.
+If you ever need to extract results data from Google search, there’s a free tool from Google itself that is perfect for the job.
+It’s called Google Docs and since it will be fetching Google search pages from within Google’s own network, the scraping requests are less likely to get blocked.

 The idea is simple.
-The Google Sheet will fetch and import Google search results using the built-in ImportXML function.
-It then extracts the page titles and URLs using XPath expressions and then grabs the favicons of the web domain using another Google’s own favicon converter.
+We have a Google Sheet that will fetch and import Google search results using the ImportXML function.
+It then extracts the page titles and URLs using an XPath expression and then grabs the favicon images using Google’s own favicon converter.

-To get started, open this Google sheet (or upgrade to Premium) and choose File -> Make a copy to clone the sheet in your Google Drive.
-Enter the search query in the yellow cell and it will instantly scrape the Google search result for that query.
+To get started, open this Google sheet and copy it to your Google Drive.
+Enter the search query in the yellow cell and it will instantly fetch the Google search results for your keywords.

-And now that you have the Google Search results inside the sheet, you can export the data as a CSV file, publish the sheet as an HTML page (and it will refresh automatically) or you can go a step further and write a Google Script that will send you the sheet as PDF daily.
+And now that you have the Google Search results inside the sheet, you can export the Google Search results as a CSV file, publish the sheet as an HTML page (it will refresh automatically) or you can go a step further and write a Google Script that will send you the sheet as PDF daily.